-But Assembly Speaker Carl Hastie did not call for a vote before adjournment.
+But Assembly Speaker Carl Heastie did not call for the vote before adjournment.

 As first reported earlier Wednesday on this blog, Assembly Majority Leader Joseph Morelle (D-Rochester) had received campaign contributions in 2017 for his re-election campaign for the Assembly and in April for his 2018 run for Congress from sources tied to Circular enerG LLC, the company that is proposing the Romulus incinerator.

-David Flaum, the principal at Circular enerG and a major contributor to Republican candidates, contributed $2,500 to Morelle’s Assembly campaign last March.
+David Flaum, owner of the property where the incinerator would be built and a major contributor to Republican candidates, contributed $2,500 to Morelle’s Assembly campaign last March.
 His wife, Ilene Flaum, contributed the same amount on the same day.

 Ilene Flaum also contributed $2,700 in April to Morelle’s run for Congress.
 He is seeking the Democratic nomination for the seat formerly held by the late Louise Slaughter, and he faces three opponents in a primary election Tuesday.

 Sources said calling an Assembly vote on the incinerator bill Wednesday became more complicated after the bill became entangled in the closing hours of the session with an unrelated bill concerning cameras used to detect speeders near schools.